 - The Mouse That Roared features a tiny nation which invades the U.S. so that they can lose and receive Marshall Plan aid.
 But their invasion force of 20 men are not noticed, and accidentally capture a bomb of world-destroying capability and the U.S. is forced to surrender.

-- Earth itself in Superman 2.
+- Earth.
 Zod and his two henchmen break into the White House, the President surrenders, and that's it.
-Sure they were superpowered Kryptonians but really, does anybody think that a world of billions would roll over and give up just because they busted up some real estate? — and only attacked one country?
+Sure, they were superpowered Kryptonians, but really, does anybody think that a world of billions would roll over and give up just because they busted up some real estate — and only attacked one country?

-- Battlefield Earth has the Psychlo army wipe out all of Earth's military in eight minutes.
+- Battlefield Earth has the Psychlo army wipe out all of Earth's military in eight minutes, apparently by teleporting millions of nerve gas drones all across the world.
 And then, to show the trope goes both ways, they're taken out by an army of cavemen in five thousand-year-old Harriers.